aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

     };
     WebDocument document = new WebDocument(options);

-    // add document "input" - what source will be used to generate HTML document document.Input
+    // add document "input" - what source will be used to generate the HTML document document.Input
         .AddTemplate<Presentation>( // template will have Presentation as a "model" object (Model.Object) "index", // template key - needed by template engine to match an object (Presentation) to the template loaded from disk ("shape-template-hello-world.html")
         @"custom-templates\shape-template-hello-world.html"); // template we created earlier

-    // add output - how resulting HTML document will looks like when it will be exported to the disk document.Output.Add(
+    // add output - how the resulting HTML document will look like when it gets exported to the disk document.Output.Add(
         "hello-world.html", // output file path
         "index", // template key that will be used for this file (we set it in a previous statement)